 It is acknowledged that there are aspirations to restore disused sections of the canal network.
 Where feasible and sustainable, proposals should consider the potential for the restoration of disused sections of canal.
 However, it is also recognised that there are very limited opportunities to reinstate such canal sections as navigable routes because of the extensive sections that have been filled in, built over or removed making their reinstatement (and necessary original realignment) financially unviable and unachievable within the Plan period.

 There are also disused parts of the canal network that have naturally regenerated into locations with significant ecological and biodiversity value.
 To re-open them or intensify activity on these sections of the network could have an adverse impact on sensitive habitats and species.
+An ecological impact assessment may be required prior to restoration.

 Any development proposals that come forward to restore sections of the canal network will be expected to demonstrate that the proposals are sustainable, sufficient water resources exist and that works will not adversely affect the existing canal network or the environment.